DavidCodina/fullstack-graphql-demo-2025/README.md

 This project is split into two main folders: client and server.
 Each should run independently and should be opened in their own Terminal window.

 **Auth:** This project implements a custom JWT authentication system that includes role-based access control for admins.
 Additionally, it uses a `BroadcastChannel` instance on the client to manage cross-tab comms during the logout process.
 It does not use a refresh token strategy.
-Instead, it uses a single _token-per-session_ approach, where all tokens are stored on the user document in a `tokens` array.
+Instead, it uses a single, long-lived _token-per-session_ approach, where all tokens are stored on the user document in a `tokens` array.

 The `tokens` array is treated as a whitelist mechanism such that a session's respective token is removed during the log out process, or can be manually revoked by the administrator.
 By using an array of `tokens` rather than a single `token`, this app supports multiple concurrent user sessions across different devices and/or browser types.